-“Weighted blankets were primarily an unknown concept for the vast majority of the population until only a few years ago,” Mollie points out, and “previously they were used with children and adults dealing with a sensory-processing disorder, autism, anxiety, PTSD, or other mental health conditions.”
-They’ve steadily risen in popularity over the past few years, and become one of the most-gifted things this past holiday season.
+“Weighted blankets were primarily an unknown concept for the vast majority of the population until only a few years ago,” McGlocklin points out.
+“Previously, they were used with children and adults dealing with a sensory-processing disorder, autism, anxiety, PTSD, or other mental health conditions.”
+They’ve steadily risen in popularity over the past few years, and become one of the most popular gift items, too.

-The idea behind lying under about 20 lbs of pressure is to create something called deep pressure touch, which presumably releases feel-good hormones like serotonin, leading to a promotion of the release of melatonin.
+The idea behind lying under about 20 pounds of pressure is to create something called deep pressure touch, which presumably releases feel-good hormones like serotonin that lead to a promotion of the release of melatonin.
 But, like many homeopathic sleep remedies, it’s been difficult to point to specific scientific findings.
-While Mollie says “most studies currently available are either tested on a small sample size or have a conflict of interest in the funding,” she’s eager to see what progress will be made on this front, as weighted blankets continue to trend in the sleep world.
-In the meantime, though, the testimonials from any one of your friends or family members will likely prompt you to do some digging, so Mollie recommends reading further about this independent study , and this commissioned study by blanket retailer, Somna.
+While McGlocklin says “most studies currently available are either tested on a small sample size or have a conflict of interest in the funding,” she’s eager to see what progress will be made on this front as weighted blankets continue to trend in the sleep world.
+In the meantime, though, the testimonials from any one of your friends or family members will likely prompt you to do some digging, so McGlocklin recommends reading further about this independent study .

 What's the recommended weight for a beginner?

-Mollie has been asked this question a lot, so she refers her clients to the mantra “when in doubt, leave some out.”
+McGlocklin has been asked this question a lot, so she refers her clients to the mantra of "when in doubt, leave some out.”

-By that she means, “unless you’re confident that you prefer a hefty amount of weight on you throughout the night, it can be wise to start with one of the lighter weighted blankets.”
-Additionally, she says, “an established rule of thumb is typically not to exceed 10 percent of your body weight,” and factor in whether or not you tend to run hot or cold at night when considering the breathability of certain materials.
-“For instance,” Mollie says, “some of my smaller-frame clients with sensitive joints found that the 20+ weights put a bit too much pressure, but the lighter one was just right.
+By that she means, “Unless you’re confident that you prefer a hefty amount of weight on you throughout the night, it can be wise to start with one of the lighter weighted blankets.”
+The established rule of thumb is typically not to exceed 10 percent of your body weight, and factor in whether you tend to sleep hot or cold, breathability of materials, and your own body.
+“For instance, some of my smaller-frame clients with sensitive joints found that the 20+ weight put a bit too much pressure, but the lighter one was just right.
 It’s kind of a Goldilocks effect.”

-While different experts point to different acceptable start ages (ranging from 5 to early teens), since this concept came as a method for calming children and adults alike, Mollie says “there’s room to experiment with a lighter weighted blanket as a calming method during the day for children (far past the toddler age).”
-Of course, with children, it’s recommended to talk to a doctor beforehand.
+Different experts point to different acceptable start ages (ranging from 5 to early teens), but since this concept came as a method to calm children and adults alike, McGlocklin says “there’s room to experiment with a lighter weighted blanket as a calming method during the day for children who are past the toddler age.”
+Of course, with children, it’s always recommended to talk to a doctor beforehand.

 What about sharing a weighted blanket with a partner?

 Many weighted blankets are sized individually, presumably so that the effect mimics that of a cocoon.
-However, Mollie points out that “in many European countries, the independent comforter method is the norm, so don’t be afraid to experiment with those tired conventions until you find what works best for the two of you.”
-She particularly finds her single clients gravitating towards weighted blankets, because they’re the equivalent of a warm cuddle in an empty bed.
+However, McGlocklin points out that “in many European countries, the independent comforter method is the norm, so don’t be afraid to experiment with those tired conventions until you find what works best for the two of you.”

 Ready to try one out yourself?
-Below are ours and Mollie’s favorite weighted blankets for beginners:
+Below are our favorite weighted blankets.